Apply through Clearing

 My week at a glance

 Tuesday is usually my lab day, so I meet up with my designated partner and go over the experiment and the pre-lab questions before attending the lab session.
-These last three hours so I usually go back to my flat after to take a nap before analysing the data and writing out the lab report.
+These last three hours so I usually go back to my flat after to talk a nap before analysing the data and writing out the lab report.

 Thursday and Fridays are usually just lecture and tutorial days with a couple of hours on each day spent in the LRC looking for resources to help with my course work and then playing pool/going to the forum to relax .
-At Herts, I have found that it is very easy to balance my university workload and my social life.
+At Herts, I have found that it is extremely easy to balance my university workload and my social life.

 Haram - Things you should know